cedadev/abcunit-cmip5-stats/README.md

 `current-directory/output-type/stat/model/ensemble/var.nc(.txt)`

-* current-directory is the directory containing the python scripts.
+* current-directory is the directory you are in when running the python scripts.
 * output-type can be one of:
    * outputs - The netCDF file corresponding to the chosen statistic.
    * success - Empty file produced when the job is successful.